ebiggers/avl_tree/README.md

 style of implementation; a void pointer and comparison callback-based implementation can (but does not have to be) be built on top of it.

+This implementation is non-recursive, so it does not suffer from stack overflows.

 # Features

 Briefly, the supported operations are: